psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 ### Linearity and Operators

-To get from wave functions to the weird measurement formula above we have to observe a strange fact about the nature of the solutions to the Schrödinger equation.
+Most of what is weird about quantum mechanics stems from a curious property of the Schrödinger equation.
 The Schrödinger equation is what is called a _linear_ differential equation.
+Let me elaborate.

-Linear functions obey a simple and very convenient rule.
+Linear things obey a simple and very convenient rule.
 If you have some function $f$ that maps (say) real numbers (${\mathbb R}$) to real numbers, then given two real numbers $x$ and $y \in {\mathbb R}$ the following will be true:

 $$
 f(x + y) = f(x) + f(y)